thdal/MosaiqueRAT/README.md

 # Licence

 Mosaic is distributed under the MIT License.
-Thank to QuasarRAT, n1nj4sec, DarkComet for inspiration
+Thanks to QuasarRAT, n1nj4sec, DarkComet for inspiration